Why Your E-commerce Conversion Rate Optimisation Isn't Hitting the Bottom Line

-Why your focus on encouraging conversion is not moving the needle
+Your focus on encouraging conversion is not moving the needle

 Many digital optimisation and AB testing programmes focus on encouraging behaviours that appear closely linked to conversion: clicks on add to basket, engagement with reviews, time spent on key pages etc. Whilst optimisation for these behaviours can improve surface-level metrics (“this test increased add to basket rate 20%”) they rarely translate into meaningful commercial growth.
+The reason for this is simple but widely misunderstood:

-The reason for this is simple, but widely misunderstood: behaviours associated with conversion do not drive conversion.
-Rather, intent to purchase drives the behaviours.
-By optimising for the wrong signals and behaviours, teams create activity without impact; moving users around the funnel rather than progressing them through it - on the surface experimentation programmes appear to be effective, click through rates increase, bounce rates decrease, but the commercial impact never arrives.
-This results in the gradual loss of trust in experimentation, a reduced focus on understanding and responding to customer insight and, ironically, the loss of ground and market share to the competition.
+Rather, intent to purchase drives the behaviour.
+By optimising for the wrong signals and behaviours, teams create activity without impact; moving users around the funnel rather than progressing them through it.
+On the surface experimentation programmes appear to be effective, click-through rates increase, bounce rates decrease, but the commercial impact never arrives.

-Sustainable, measurable commercial growth cannot be achieved by encouraging a small number of behaviours or optimising for clicks.
-Rather, it comes from understanding why customers do not buy and aligning marketing, user experience, data, technology and product teams to the commercial opportunities revealed by those insights, organisation that pivot from optimising for behaviours to addressing the causes of failure see not only a greater number of commercial winners in their experimentation programmes but an overall increase in ROI of their entire investments in data, insight and experimentation.
+Rather, it comes from understanding why customers do not buy and aligning marketing, user experience, data, technology and product teams to the commercial opportunities revealed by those insights.
+Organisations that pivot from optimising for behaviours to addressing the causes of failure see not only a greater number of commercial winners in their experimentation programmes but an overall increase in ROI of their entire investments in data, insight and experimentation.

 These tactics work, on paper, with investments in optimisation growing click-through rates, reducing bounce rate and pushing more people to the cart.
+Funnel metrics look healthier, but the commercial impact rarely, if ever, arrives.

 The result is a frustrating challenge for digital leads: investment in optimisation and experimentation programmes drive more people to click, more people to engage and fewer people to abandon… but no more people buy.
 In some cases, conversion rates from add-to-basket to purchase even decline, creating the illusion that performance has worsened.